salehmiri90/VM-Installation-with-Terraform/README.md

 Basic knowledge of the VMware/ESXi provider and its configuration.

-#Steps
+<h2>Steps</h2>
 1. Create a new directory in your project repository to hold the configuration files for the new VM.
 For example:

-mkdir myvm
+#mkdir myvm

-3. Create a new file named myvm.tf in the new directory to define the configuration for the new VM.
+2. Create a new file named myvm.tf in the new directory to define the configuration for the new VM.

-4. Initialize the Terraform configuration in the myvm directory.
+3. Initialize the Terraform configuration in the myvm directory.
 For example:

-terraform init
+#terraform init

 5. Plan the changes to create the new VM.
 For example:

-terraform plan
+#terraform plan

 6. Apply the changes to create the new VM.
 For example:

-terraform apply
+#terraform apply

 7. Verify that the new VM is running and accessible on the ESXi host.